 - How big is the support group?
 How many people am I comfortable meeting with?

-- Who leads the group (other cancer patients, a survivor, caregiver, professional counselor)?
+- Who leads the group (other cancer patients, a survivor, caregiver, medical professionals)?

 - Who attends the meetings (mostly patients, survivors, family members)?

 - What’s the purpose of the group?
-Is it mainly focused on emotional support or providing education and information on the diagnosis and treatment?
+Is it mainly focused on emotional support and mental health or providing education and information on the diagnosis and treatment?